robinjsu/portfolio/README.md

 Term: Spring 2022

 This a my final project created for Introduction to Web Development.
-It is a single page website that highlights my previous work experience, projects, and a short bio.
+It is a single-page website that highlights my previous work experience, projects, and a short bio.
 It also includes a contact form where site visitors can send me a message (via email).

 I used a combination of HTML, CSS, JavaScript, and [jQuery](https://api.jquery.com/) to create all of the elements for the site.

-I used classes from [Bootstrap 5](https://getbootstrap.com/) to help create a few different elements on the site, including:
+I used classes from [Bootstrap 5](https://getbootstrap.com/) to help create a few elements, including:
  - main layout - spacing, flexbox classes, and row/col classes
  - button styling and button hover behavior
  - navbar (specifically, the .navbar-toggler class and JavaScript plugin for collapse functionality)